antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------

 * There are no mutations recurring more than a few times.
 Go to the ALK gene and select the **view** link (note: this is separate from the detail link).
-In a new tab this mutation is shown in the genomebrowser zoomed in on the genome to the base level.
+In a new tab this mutation is shown in the R2 genomebrowser zoomed in on the genome to the base level.
 All samples are drawn beneath this stretch.
-Annotation of the cosmic mutation database is provided
+Annotation of the publicly available cosmic mutation database is provided as well.

 ---------
   ![](_static/images/R2d2_logo.png)**What type of aberrations does the ALK gene suffer?**